 Unless you are a personal injury attorney, it is almost impossible to learn and comprehend all of the various laws that can potentially affect your case.
-At DiTrapano Barrett DiPiero McGinley & Simmons, PLLC, we consider it our job to keep abreast of all such statutes, and to make sure that our clients comprehend them as well.
+At DiPiero Simmons McGinley & Bastress, PLLC, we consider it our job to keep abreast of all such statutes, and to make sure that our clients comprehend them as well.

 The following are a few of the personal injury laws in West Virginia of which you should be aware:

 The statute of limitations varies according to the type of personal injury you experience, as follows:

 - Libel, slander, and defamation—one year

 - Injury to personal property—two years